-Being able to not only present but also demonstrate the severity of injury of the victim in a personal injury case is what separates one lawyer from another.
+Being able to present and demonstrate the severity of the victim’s injury in a personal injury case is what separates one lawyer from another.

 Demonstrable evidence must first be approved for use by a judge and must be probative and not prejudicial.
 Gruesome photographs of a dead person or the severed body parts of a person killed in an auto accident might be deemed too shocking and thus prejudicial to be admissible.
 Still, the best fatal accident attorneys will fight to show graphic evidence.

-In a personal injury case that a person is trying to prove that their broken leg was the result of an automobile accident, demonstrable evidence would include x-rays taken of their leg at the time of the emergency room visit following the crash.
+In a personal injury case where a person is trying to prove that their broken leg resulted from an automobile accident, demonstrable evidence would include x-rays taken of their leg at the time of the emergency room visit following the crash.

-In a case where a person killed due to the negligence of another, one would look for ways to show the jury forensic evidence that could prove the negligence of the other party or the mechanism of injury.
+In a case where a person was killed due to the negligence of another, one would look for ways to show the jury forensic evidence that could prove the negligence of the other party or the mechanism of injury.